konnectors/cliskDevRunner/README.md

 - **Configuration management** : Uses the `conf` library to manage settings with file-based configuration and command line overrides.

+- **Browser profiles** : Support for persistent browser profiles to maintain session data, cookies, and browser state across test runs.
+Each profile is isolated and can be used for different testing scenarios.

 ## Architecture

 The project uses a multi-page architecture with: